Gourmet dining in a gorgeous backcountry setting.

 On Sunday mornings ski or snowshoe your way out to the yurt with your whole family to enjoy the Backcountry Bistro at the Magic Meadows Yurt.
 Pick from our a la carte menu that includes fresh juices, pastries, soup, and an assortment of coffee, tea, and hot chocolate.
 Gluten and dairy free options are available.

 The Yurt can only be accessed with skis or snowshoes via a 1 mile groomed trail from the Peanut Lake Trailhead.
-Please see our trailmap or use the CBG Trails App for details of how to get there.
+Please see our trail map for details of how to get there.
 The trail is mostly level, with a few rolling hills, taking about 30-45 minutes for beginner skiers and 15-20 minutes for skiers with a bit of experience.
 Our Yurt Dinners include guides that will show you the way to the yurt if you desire.
-We recommend that new or beginner skiers choose to snowshoe to this event so that they have a pleasant return trip.
+We recommend that new or beginner skiers choose to snowshoe to this event for a more enjoyable return trip.
 Although we do light the sides of the trail with solar lights, returning in the dark after a great meal can be a bit of a challenge if you’re not familiar with skiing.

 The Yurt is owned and managed by CB Nordic, though it sits on Crested Butte Land Trust property.
 We are grateful to the Land Trust for allowing us to host outings in such a beautiful setting.
 It is only open in the winter.
 The Yurt can comfortably seat 40 people and accommodate more if sitting room is not a priority.
 It is heated by a wood stove and lit by solar powered lights.
 It has a deck, an outhouse, and a basic kitchen.
 It is open 7-days a week as a warming hut, though it is not heated outside of special events.